Unboxed-Software/solana-course/content/token22-metadata.md

   });
 ```

-Run the prgoram one more time to see your NFTs with their metadata.
+Run the program one more time to see your NFT and metadata.

 ```bash
 npm run start